avemike/flappy-bird.js/README.md

 # flappy-bird.js

-2P flappy bird in JS
+Multiplayer flappy bird in TS

 ## Running
-- **`npm run server`** - builds up client and starts server on port :3000
+- **`npm run server`** - starts server on port :3000
+- **`npm run dev`** - watches for changes on client

-While script above is running server changes will be automatically updated.
+While script above is running all changes will be automatically updated.

-Client changes will need rebuilding:
-- **`npm run build`**